 Self-awareness is an important part of life, and it’s especially important for creatives.
 Because so much of what you create is tied to who you are, you have to get clear on your identity.
 But there’s a right way and a wrong way to go about this.

-Your confidence comes from know what you are, and your commitment to acting on that knowledge.
+Your confidence comes from knowing what you are and your commitment to acting on that knowledge.

 You have to become a student long before you get to be a master.